What’s a T4 test?

 - menstrual irregularity

-Sometimes, your doctor might also order a test for T3 and/or TSH.
-The TSH, or thyroid-stimulating hormone, stimulates your thyroid to release both T3 and T4.
+TSH, or thyroid-stimulating hormone, comes from the pituitary gland.
+It stimulates your thyroid to release both T3 and T4.
 Performing one or both of these other tests may help your doctor gain a better understanding of your thyroid problem.

-In some cases, your doctor might perform one or more of these tests to help assess whether a known thyroid issue is improving.
+In some cases, your doctor may perform one or more of these tests to help assess whether a known thyroid issue is improving.

-Quite a few drugs can interfere with your T4 levels, so it’s important to tell your doctor what medications you’re taking.
-You may need to stop taking certain drugs temporarily before the test to help ensure accurate results.
+A number of drugs can interfere with your T4 levels, especially total T4, so it’s important to tell your doctor what medications you’re taking.
+You may need to temporarily stop taking certain drugs before the test to help ensure accurate results.

 Medications that can affect your T4 levels include:

-- drugs including hormones, such as androgen, estrogen, birth control pills
+- drugs that contain hormones, such as androgen, estrogen, and birth control pills

 - drugs designed to affect your thyroid or treat thyroid conditions